 Fellowships provide hands-on opportunities for students to develop their skills as researchers, writers, and editors under the close supervision of a faculty or community mentor.
 These experiences do not carry academic credit.

 The Archival Studies Fellowship is designed for students interested in pursuing careers in libraries and archives.
-Now in its seventh year, students spend several weeks working full-time in the Memphis Room at the Benjamin Hooks Central Library, where they receive hands-on training in archival processing and document digitization.
+Students spend several weeks working full-time in the Memphis Room at the Benjamin Hooks Central Library, where they receive hands-on training in archival processing and document digitization.
 This is a paid summer fellowship, award annually through a competitive selection process.

 The Shelby Foote Fellowship, made possible thanks to Steve and Riea Lainoff, provides ongoing support for the Shelby Foote Collection, which is housed in the Rhodes College Archives.
 Through transcribing and annotating the Foote Diaries, Foote Fellows are contributing to the development of a Digital Shelby Foote Project.
 Designed for students with an interest in the history and literature of the American South, this is a paid fellowship available during the academic year through a competitive selection process.